 Net sales of golf balls increased \$15.0 million (12.4%) to \$136.1 million for the nine months ended September 30, 2017 compared to the same period in the prior year due to a 14.6% increase in sales volume with relatively flat average selling prices.
-The increase in sales volume was primarily due to the success of the Company's new Supersoft and Chrome Soft X golf balls launched in 2017, combined with the continued success of the Chrome Soft golf balls launched in the comparable period in 2016.
+The increase in sales volume was primarily due to the success of the Company's new Supersoft and Chrome Soft X golf balls launched in 2017, combined with the continued success of the Chrome Soft golf balls launched in 2017.